-Cheryl has taught music at every level, including K-6 general music classes, nine years running junior high band programs, and has been in her current position as Director of Bands at Fort Richmond Collegiate since 2006.
+Cheryl has taught music at every level, including K-6 general music classes, ten years running junior high band programs, and has been in her current position as Director of Bands at Fort Richmond Collegiate since 2006.
 Cheryl is also the Director of Concert Band at Canadian Mennonite University.

 Cheryl has completed the Canadian Wind Conductor’s Development Program Levels I and II.
-She is active as a clinician, adjudicator and guest conductor, including conducting the 2010 Manitoba Junior Provincial Honour Band, the 2017 Manitoba Intermediate Honour Band, many regional Honour Bands across the Prairies.
-She has adjudicated at festivals across the Prairie Provinces and in North Dakota (including the Manitoba Band Association Level One Festival).
-She has also worked as a guest conductor for the Red Deer College Adult Concert Band, the Alberta Youth Wind Symphony, the Regina Catholic Schools Honour Band, and for the Prairielands Jazz Camp.
+She is active as a clinician, adjudicator and guest conductor, including conducting the 2010 Manitoba Junior Provincial Honour Band, the 2017 Manitoba Intermediate Honour Band, and many regional Honour Bands across the Prairies.
+She has adjudicated at band and chamber music festivals across the Prairie Provinces and in North Dakota.
+She has also been a guest conductor for the Red Deer College Adult Concert Band, the Alberta Youth Wind Symphony, the Regina Catholic Schools Honour Band, and for the Prairielands Jazz Camp.

 The Fort Richmond Collegiate band program, under Cheryl's direction, was awarded the Don Green Award at the 2011 Optimist Band Festival in Winnipeg.

 In 2013, Cheryl received the Manitoba Band Association Award of Distinction recognizing an individual who has made an outstanding contribution to music education in Manitoba.
 In 2014, she received the I. Keith Mann Outstanding Band Director Award, national recognition given to one band director in Canada per year.
 Cheryl was also awarded the Community Hero Award from the Manitoba Legislative Assembly in 2018.

 Cheryl serves as French horn instructor at Canadian Mennonite University, and maintains a private studio of private French horn students.
 She continues to perform with the Winnipeg Wind Ensemble and the Ferguson Family Brass Quartet.
 She has conducted the Adult Advanced Band at International Music Camp for several years.